 - Doc Adams’ selection as SABR’s 2014 19th Century Overlooked Baseball Legend

-- Adams appearing on a National Baseball Hall of Fame ballot for the 1st time in 2015, 153 years after he retired from the Knickerbocker Base Ball Club, and fell just 2 votes shy of election.
+- Adams appearing on a National Baseball Hall of Fame ballot for the 1st time in 2015, 153 years after he retired from the Knickerbocker Base Ball Club, and falling just 2 votes shy of election.

-- The re-discovery of Doc Adams’ handwritten “Laws of Base Ball” in 2016, its sale, at auction, for $3.26 million, and exhibition at the Library of Congress.
+- The re-discovery of Doc Adams’ handwritten “Laws of Base Ball” in 2016, its sale, at auction, for $3.26 million, and its exhibition at the Library of Congress.

 - The establishment of the annual Doc Adams Birthplace Classic Vintage Base Ball game(s).